Durham Cathedral: Norman

-The present cathedral was designed and built under William de St-Calais (also known as William of St. Carilef) who in 1080 was appointed as the first Prince-Bishop by King William the Conqueror.
+The present cathedral was designed and built under William de St-Calais (also known as William of St. Carilef).
 In 1083 he founded the Benedictine Priory of St. Cuthbert at Durham and having ejected the secular canons (and their wives and children) who had been in charge of the church and shrine of St Cuthbert there, replaced them with monks from the monasteries of Wearmouth and Jarrow.
 The extensive lands of the church he divided between his own bishopric and the new Priory.
 He appointed Aldwin as the first prior.

 Bishop William of St. Calais demolished the old Saxon church, and on 11 August 1093, together with Prior Turgot of Durham (Aldwin's successor), he laid the foundation stone of the great new cathedral.
 The monks continued at their own expense to build the monastic buildings while the bishop took the responsibility for completing the building of the cathedral.
 Stone for the new buildings was cut from the cliffs below the walls and moved up using winches.
 The primary reason for the cathedral was to house the bodies of St. Cuthbert and the Venerable Bede.

 Since that time many major additions and reconstructions of parts of the building have been made, but the greater part of the structure remains the original Norman structure.
 Construction of the cathedral began in 1093, at the eastern end.
 The choir was completed by 1096.
 At the death of Bishop William of St. Calais on 2 January 1096, the Chapter House was ready enough to be used as his burial place.
-In 1104 the remains of St. Cuthbert were translated with great ceremony to the new shrine in the new cathedral.
+In 1104 the remains of St. Cuthbert were transferred with great ceremony to the new shrine in the new cathedral.
 The monks continued to look after the Shrine of St Cuthbert until the dissolution of the monasteries.

 Work proceeded on the nave, the walls of which were finished by 1128, and the high vault by 1135.
 The chapter house was built between 1133 and 1140 (partially demolished in the 18th century).
 William of St. Carilef died in 1096 before the building was complete and passed responsibility to his successor, Ranulf Flambard, who also built Framwellgate Bridge, the earliest crossing of the River Wear from the town.
 Three bishops, William of St. Carilef, Ranulf Flambard and Hugh de Puiset, are all buried in the now rebuilt chapter house.